demisto/content/Packs/ExpanseV2/Playbooks/playbook-NSA_-_5_Security_Vulnerabilities_Under_Active_Nation-State_Attack_README.md

 This playbook should be trigger manually and includes the following tasks:
 - Enrich related known CVEs used by the SVR.
 - Search for unpatched endpoints vulnerable to the exploits.
-- Search network facing system using Expanse for relevant connection.
+- Search for vulnerable assets facing the internet using Expanse.

 Note: This is a beta playbook, which lets you implement and test pre-release software.
 Since the playbook is beta, it might contain bugs.
 Updates to the pack during the beta phase might include non-backward compatible features.
 We appreciate your feedback on the quality and usability of the pack to help us identify issues, fix them, and continually improve.